godfreyzubiaga/100-days-of-code/log.md

   **Details**: Added the Homepage, Sign-in and Sign-up page.
 I also switched to preact for smaller bundle size (because I want to XD).
   ***

+  ### Day 14: January 18, 2019
+  **Today's Progress**: Simple Profile (Front-end)

+  **Details**: Adjust designs to be more mobile responsive.
+Refactor codes to minimize code repititions.

+  **Other**: I didn't code much for simple-profile because I had to study/practice for an interview on Monday.
+I don't want to waste this opportunity.
+With that being said, I will not be adding big stuff on my simple-profile project until my interview is finished.
+  ***